 (b) The scattering of human ashes is prohibited except pursuant to the terms and conditions of a permit, or in areas designated by the Superintendent.

-(a) The use of a bicycle is prohibited except on park roads and in parking areas open to the public.
+(a) The use of a bicycle is prohibited except on park roads, in parking areas, and on routes designated for bicycle use.

 Park footer